MagicKey23/MagicKey23/README.md

 ### Hi there, 👋
 ### My name is Kaney
 I like working with low-level programming and hardware.
-Rooting phone was how I got into programming.
+Rooting phone, and hacking mobile games were how I got into programming
 <!--
 **MagicKey23/MagicKey23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.